-First then Burgess on sets.
-Like other Elements, this little book is about seventy, not-very-packed, pages (perhaps 30K words?).
+Like other books in the Cambridge Elements series, this John Burgess’s contribution on Set Theory is about seventy, not-very-packed, pages (perhaps 30K words?).
 More than an encyclopedia article, or a handbook chapter, but half the length of a short book like my Gödel Without Tears.
 Books in the series are aimed at providing “a dynamic reference resource for graduate students [and] researchers”.
 And that’s already a tall order for a book on this topic, at any rate: for most graduate students in philosophy (even if logic-minded) are likely to be pretty much beginners when it comes to tackling some set theory — and a book accessible to such beginners isn’t likely to also to be of much interest to researchers.

 In headline terms, then, I don’t think that the book as a whole would work as advertised for many students.
-Still, the first half does make a nice motivating introduction, but one to be followed by (or as RM again comments, perhaps better read in conjunction with) a standard accessible introduction to set theory like Goldrei or Enderton.
+Still, the first half does make a nice motivating introduction, but one to be followed by (or read in conjunction with) a standard accessible introduction to set theory like Goldrei or Enderton.
 And then the enthusiast can return to try reading from §8 “Topics in Higher Set Theory” onwards to get a first overview of a few further more advanced topics, with a hope of getting a first inkling of what some of the interesting issues might be, before tackling a second-level set theory text.